cnsaavedra/pickforus/README.md

 And really if everyone is indecisive, who is the leader of the group?
 THIS WEBSITE!

 # How do you extract the most wanted option?
-### You are given 60 seconds to put in your thoughts, therefore the website is trying to get the first thing that comes to you and your friends heads.
+### You are given 60 seconds to put in your thoughts, therefore the website is trying to get the first thing that comes to you and your friends minds.

 ![Image](./meta/foodexamples/mainmenu.png)
 For example if we want to choose a food place, we would select "Picking Food".